Maria Fitzherbert: Possible children by George IV

-Some scholars have suggested that Maria Fitzherbert had one, possibly two, children by her marriage to the future king.
+Some scholars have suggested that Maria Fitzherbert had one or two children by her marriage to the future king.
 "In 1833, after the King's death, one of [his] executors, Lord Stourton, asked her to sign a declaration he had written on the back of her marriage certificate.
 It read: 'I Mary Fitzherbert ... testify that my Union with George P. of Wales was without issue.'
 According to Stourton, she, smiling, objected, on the score of delicacy."
 Indeed, during her early days in Brighton with the Prince of Wales, his uncle, the Duke of Gloucester, and other friends believed Mrs. Fitzherbert to be pregnant.

-Members of the Wyatt family claim to being descendants of George IV by her.
-On Fitzherbert's death it is stated that her children were adopted by a Scottish family, named Wyatt, whose name they assumed.
-Afterward they came south, settling in Erith, Kent.
+Members of the Wyatt family claim to be descendants of George IV by her.
+On Fitzherbert's death, it is stated that her children were adopted by a Scottish family named Wyatt, whose name they assumed.
+Afterwards, they came south, settling in Erith, Kent.
 The Wyatt family, in the person of J. G. Wyatt, a former Erith man who later moved to Moose Jaw, Saskatchewan, Canada, and Isabella Annie Wyatt, claimed title to a portion of the Fitzherbert estate in 1937.

 One suggested child of the Prince and his longtime paramour was James Ord (born 1786), whose curious history of assisted relocations and encouragement has been chronicled.
 Ord eventually emigrated to the United States where he worked first near Norfolk, Virginia, as a shipbuilder, next in Charles County, Maryland, in ship construction, and then on a farm outside of Washington, D.C.
 He joined the Society of Jesus in 1806, but left the order in 1811.
 Soon thereafter, Ord joined the Navy, but he served in the infantry during the War of 1812.
 Ord lived in Allegheny County, Maryland, from 1815 to 1819, in Washington, D.C., from 1819 to 1837, in Sault Sainte Marie, Michigan, in the mid-1800s, and in California after 1855.
 James Ord died in 1873.

 In addition to James Ord, the long-term relationship between Fitzherbert and George, as prince and king, appears to have led to more than a dozen claims of children conceived out of wedlock.
 These join the many additional catalogued cases of George's liaisons, some of which have received further discussion vis-a-vis largely inexplicable financial care given by King George IV or his peers to the immediate purported descendant.